Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/notescommentslayoutingoptions/getnotesposition/_index.md

 ---
 title: getNotesPosition
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/notescommentslayoutingoptions/getnotesposition/
+url: /php-java/aspose.slides/notescommentslayoutingoptions/getnotesposition/
 ---

-## getNotesPosition()  function
+## getNotesPosition()  method

   Gets or sets the position of the notes on the page.

  Default is  NotesPositions#None.

-### Result
+### Returns
 int